Cornwall Fortress Royal Engineers: World War I

 Of these, 573rd, 574th and 575th Companies are known to have served with the BEF in France.
 573rd was with X Corps in June 1917 and with Second Army by the Armistice with Germany in November 1918.
+It remained with Second Army until December 1919.
+During the Battle of Cambrai in November 1917, III Corps sent 574th up to repair the canal bridge at Masnières but it found 29th Division's engineers already doing the work.
+Instead 574th was diverted to Marcoing, where 29th Divisional engineers had saved two heavy bridges from destruction, and 574th was put to work on 24 and 25 November building two subsidiary bridges for tanks.
 574th was serving with Fourth Army at the Armistice.
 All TF units were demobilised after the Armistice.

 Interwar

 The unit was reformed in the renamed Territorial Army (TA) in 1920, consisting of a single company based at the RE Barracks in Falmouth.
 It formed part of the Coast Defence troops in 43rd (Wessex) Divisional Area.
 Later, it was amalgamated with the Devonshire Fortress Engineers to form the Devonshire and Cornwall (Fortress) Engineers (D&C (F) RE).

 During World War I, the electric light companies of the fortress engineers, which operated searchlights primarily to assist the coastal defence guns, had increasingly used the lights for anti-aircraft (AA) defence.
 During the 1930s, the threat of aerial bombing was taken seriously, and large numbers of dedicated AA searchlight units were created in the TA.
 The Falmouth company of the D&C (F) RE was designated No 4 (AA) Company.